Universal-Patois/Documentaion-Notes/Data_Algorithms/Binary_Search.md

 ## The process of searching for a specific value in an ordered collection

+* Searching algorithm
 * O(log n) time complexity

 ## When to use

 * Any time you need to search for an index or element in a collection
 * If the collection is unordered it can (and should) be sorted first
+* Finding an elements position in a sorted array

 ## Terminology for Binary Search